antimatterhorn/nidhoggr/docs/source/classes.rst

 In the constructor for ``ConstantGravity``, we pass in the ``NodeList`` pointer, a ``PhysicalConstants`` object, and a ``Vector`` that prescribes the direction and magnitude of the acceleration.
 Then we enroll the ``acceleration``, ``velocity``, and ``position`` Vector
-Fields using the type templated EnrollFields method.
+Fields using the type templated EnrollFields method from the Physics base class.
 This ensures that these fields exist on the NodeList, and if they don't, this method will create them.

 Next we enroll the ``position`` and ``velocity`` Fields to the ``State``.